Please click on the orange BrowseAloud™ button at the top of this page to translate the text into other languages.

 I am a resident in the local area.
 How will it affect me?

 Construction work is likely to take around 18 months.
 Some demolition work will happen before this.
 During the works, vehicles will arrive on-site and there may be some noise during the day for limited periods.
 We will try to limit this as much as possible.

 Transport and parking

 The laboratory will be near an existing car park at the St James's site, so parking arrangements for staff will be the same as for others who work at the hospital.

 As part of the Outline Planning process, we have prepared a transport statement to assess the impact on the local network.
 We are also looking at a range of options to promote alternative ways of travelling to the site, helping us to meet Leeds City Council strategies on the environent and reducing car travel.

 If our Outline Planning Application is successful, we aim to begin building work in Summer 2021 and finish in Spring 2023.

-If you are unable to attend the drop-in sessions but would like to leave a comment, please email: NewPathologySJUH@nhs.net
+If you would like to comment or ask a question, please email NewPathologySJUH@nhs.net.